GummiCode/freecodecamp-react-testing-library/notes.md

 });
 ```

+When a screenshot test is run for the first time it saves a 'screenshot' of the rendered component's structure.
+Subsequently when the test is run it compares the rendered component's current structure to that screnshot, and alerts the tester if differences exist.
+The tester can then decide whether to 'fix' the change or accept the change and update the snapshot for future tests.

-The screnshot itself is saved in the ```__snapshots__``` directory of your React app, which is automatically created when a snapshot test is first run.
+The screnshot itself is saved in the ```__snapshots__``` directory of your React app, which is automatically created when a snapshot test is first run in the react app.

 The snapshot's structure informs the tester of the component's structure.
 Here's a mock snapshot for a simple component that just returns a div containing a h1.

 ```
 exports[`Take a snapshot should take a snapshot 1`] = `